What Is Hearing Loss?

 Hearing loss affects more than just communication.
 You need your hearing to have an active and healthy brain.
 When you can’t hear well due to untreated hearing loss, your brain won’t receive the proper sound stimulation it needs to be healthy.
 This can cause your brain to work harder to understand the little it can hear and over time this can lead to fatigue, forgetfulness, and even cognitive decline.

 There is good news.
 Most types of hearing loss are treatable.
 Research has shown that treating age-related hearing loss has many benefits, such as improved communication, brain function, and memory.
-At New River Valley Hearing, our audiologist can help you.
+At New River Valley Hearing & Balance, our audiologist can help you.
 We carry a wide selection of hearing aids that will allow you to hear again and put less strain on your brain.
 To start experiencing healthier brain function and hearing, contact us today.

 Hearing Loss in Children

 Children can experience hearing loss at any point, from birth to childhood.
 Your child’s hearing plays a crucial role in their social, emotional, and cognitive development.
 It’s important to be proactive about your child’s hearing health in order to provide them with the resources necessary for success.
-At New River Valley Hearing, we have experience helping children with hearing loss by providing them with successful treatment plans customized to their unique needs.
+At New River Valley Hearing & Balance, we have experience helping children with hearing loss by providing them with successful treatment plans customized to their unique needs.

 If you suspect your child is having a problem with their hearing, it’s important to watch for the signs.